 The Collection Process

-Occasionally it is necessary for the department to issue bills for unpaid taxes.
+Occasionally it is necessary for the Department to issue bills for unpaid taxes.
 If your account falls into the collection process, it is important to understand each billing stage and its deadline.
-For more information call the department at (317) 232-2165.
+For more information call (317) 232-2165.

 Stages of Collection

 Please click the appropriate link above for further important information related to each stage.
 The "demand notice for payment" link includes information about possible remedies to address the demand before it becomes a warrant for collection of tax.

 A service fee of $1 is applied for electronic check payments, and a convenience fee based on the payment amount applies to all electronic payments.

 You will need a copy of your bill with your case number, tax identification (TID) and/or liability number.
 You will also need your credit card information and the amount you wish to pay.

 To pay you will need:

 - A copy of your bill with your case number